Cancer - breast

 You may address nutritional deficiencies with the following supplements.
-Remember to inform all of your health care providers about any natural therapies or supplements you are using.
+Work with a doctor who has expertise in natural therapies for cancer care before using any supplements.
+Remember to inform all of your providers about any natural therapies or supplements you are using.

-- Probiotic supplement (containing Lactobacillus acidophilus ), 5 - 10 billion CFUs (colony forming units) a day, for maintenance of gastrointestinal and immune health.
+- Probiotic supplement (containing Lactobacillus acidophilus ).
+5 to 10 billion CFUs (colony forming units) a day, for maintenance of gastrointestinal and immune health.
 Refrigerate your probiotic supplements for best results.
 Speak to your doctor to determine whether these supplements are appropriate for you.
 Probiotics may not be recommended in severe cases of immunosuppression.

-- Omega-3 fatty acids, such as fish oil, 1 - 2 capsules or 1 tbsp. of oil 1 - 2 times daily, to help reduce inflammation and help with immunity.
-Cold water fish, such as salmon or halibut, are good sources.
+- Omega-3 fatty acids.
+Such as fish oil, 1 to 2 capsules or 1 tbsp.
+(15 mL) of oil 1 to 2 times daily, to help reduce inflammation and help with immunity.
+Cold-water fish, such as salmon or halibut, are good sources.
 Omega-3 fatty acids can increase the blood-thinning effects of certain medications, including Coumadin and aspirin, and may increase the risk of bleeding in general.
-Speak with your health care provider.
+Speak with your provider.

-- Melatonin, 2 - 6 mg at bedtime, for immune support and sleep.
+- Melatonin.
+2 to 6 mg at bedtime, for immune support and sleep.
 Higher doses may be needed in breast cancer.
 Melatonin may interact with a variety of medications, including but not limited to, sedatives, psychiatric medications, blood-thinning medications, and blood pressure medications.
-Ask you health care provider.
+Ask you provider.

-Herbs are generally a safe way to strengthen and tone the body's systems.
-As with any therapy, you should talk to your health care provider before starting treatment.
+Herbs are a way to strengthen and tone the body's systems.
+As with any therapy, you should talk to your provider before starting treatment.

 An experienced homeopath considers both your symptoms and constitutional type to create an individualized treatment regimen.
+Work only with a knowledgeable prescriber.
 Some of the most common homeopathic remedies that may treat symptoms associated with breast cancer are the following:

 While acupuncture is not used as a treatment for cancer itself, studies show it can be a valuable therapy for symptoms associated with cancer and the side effects of chemotherapy.
 In a study of 104 women with breast cancer and nausea from chemotherapy (all of whom were taking antinausea medication), women treated with acupuncture had fewer attacks of nausea than women who received the medication alone.